 Adding to these responsibilities, in October 2012, Senator Joe Scarnati (R-Jefferson) introduced Senate Bill 1616 establishing a permanent Marcellus Shale Health Advisory Panel as recommended by the Governor's Advisory Commission.
 As chair of the 9-member panel, the Secretary of Health would be responsible for overseeing a variety of activities, including investigating advancements in science, technology and public health data and providing information, analysis and recommendations to Pennsylvania elected officials, regulators and the general public.
 Although SB1616 did not pass, Senator Scarnati introduced a bill proposing a similar nine-member panel, SB375, in February 2015.
 No funding was included in the budgets under the previous governor to establish a health registry.
-In the spring of 2015, the new Governor Tom Wolf did include in his proposed budget, for the first time, funding to the PA Department of Health for the health registry.
-At \$100,000 it would not begin to cover the estimated expenses of fully implementing such a registry, but it would provide seed money to plan the establishment of a health registry.
+The new Governor Tom Wolf did include funding for the health registry in his budget and \$100,000 has gone to the PA Department of Health.
+At \$100,000 it does not begin to cover the estimated expenses of fully implementing such a registry, but it provides seed money to plan the establishment of a health registry.